Winona-dev/sca-protocol/README.md

-# Automated Side-Channel Analysis of Cryptographic Protocols Implementations via Binary Verification
+## Automated Side-Channel Analysis of Cryptographic Protocols Implementations via Binary Verification

-This repository consists of two main components: the first is our framework, which is implemented based on the CryptoBap framework, extending the HolBA framework; the second is a proof-of-concept attack implementation built upon Flush+Flush, modified to operate on macOS.
+This repository consists of two main components: the first is our framework, which is implemented based on the CryptoBap framework, extending the HolBA framework; the second is a proof-of-concept attack implementation built upon Flush+Flush framework, modified to operate on macOS.
 We explain each component in detail separately.

 ## HolBA